bodhiresearchgroup/Emerging-Manager-Smart-Portfolio/README.md

 `ManagerUniverse.py` creates Program entities in `populate_programs`.
 Now we have everything to begin the statistical calculations.

 ### Performing statistical operations
-In `ManagerUniverse.perform_program_stats_calculations`, we call various functions in `StatsCalculations.py` to get the results of the statistical calculations for each program.
+In `ManagerUniverse.perform_program_stats_calculations`, we call various functions in `StatsCalculations.py` to measure the performance of each program.

 ## 2. Creating Program groups
-`ManagerUniverse.py` starts by creating the correlated Program groups (called clusters) in `populate_clusters`.
+`ManagerUniverse.py` starts by creating the correlated Program groups (called Clusters) in `populate_clusters`.

 ## 3. Assigning weights
 `ratings_df` goes through each cluster and assigns scores to each program based on its performance relative to its cluster peers.
 These scores are normalized so that we can create a single weighted timeseries from the dot product of the scores and original timeseries of each program.

 ### Creating a weighted timeseries
 The 3 methods under the comment `# Weighted Portfolios` in `ManagerUniverse.py` perform the multiplication between weights and timeseries for each program.
 Each function uses different weights; see docstrings for more info.
-Note that this section will be refactored because it contains duplicate code.

-Finally, `Portfolio_Performance` sums each weighted timeseries to create a single timeseries and calls `calculate_metrics` to obtain various statistics.
+## 4. Running the main algorithm
+The entry point of the application is located in `main.py`.
+Functions in this file call the various helper functions and modules described above to execute the algorithm from start to finish.

-## 4. Displaying the results
+## 5. Displaying the results
-The final results are displayed in `UI_EMP.py`.
-This is also where all of the methods described above are called.
-It's currently being done in a way that I (Sharon) am mildly confused about; in particular, the for loop.
-Interpret the code how you will and we will regroup to discuss.
+The final results from `main.py` are displayed in `UI_EMP.py` using Streamlit.

 ### Running UI
-Note: `Pula Capital.csv`, `Aegeri Capital.csv`, `Tc43.csv`, and `Bastion Asset Management.csv` currently trigger edge cases that result in runtime errors.
-Move them out of the data folder before attempting to run the code, but DON'T push this change.
 How to run:
 1. Open terminal
 2. Activate virtual environment